douglaslab/mpp/README copy.md

 ### Email concealment.

 We use a conceal email script on the site to prevent bots from adding our email addresses to spamlists.

 <span class="e">winfree / caltech, edu </span>

-this turns into: winfree@caltech.edu
+this turns into a real email address.

- I encourage you to use the <span></span> method when putting email addresses into the site.

 mpp